On the statistics of random-to-top shuffles: Fixed Points

-where $D_{n-\ell}$ is the number of derangements of $[n-\ell]$.
-Now suppose $M^a_n=m>\lfloor an\rfloor$.
-Let $k=\lfloor na\rfloor$.
-Let $\pi'$ be a uniformly random $k$-permutation of $[n]$ conditioned to have $m$ as its maximal element.
-Since $m>k$, the position in which $m$ goes cannot be a fixed point.
-Without loss of generality, we may assume that $m$ is placed in position $k$.
+On the other hand, suppose that $m>\lfloor an\rfloor$.
+Set $k=\lfloor an\rfloor$, and let $\pi'$ be a uniformly random $k$-permutation of $[n]$ conditioned to have $m$ as its maximal element.
+Since $m>k$, the position of $\pi'$ in which $m$ is placed cannot be a fixed point.
+Without loss of generality, we may assume that $\pi'(k)=m$.
 This is because all of the positions of $\pi'$ are equally likely to be fixed, and $m$ is equally likely to be in any position.
-Now only elements of $[m-1]$ can be placed in the remaining first $(k-1)$ spots by assumption, since $m$ is the maximal element.
-So we can count the number of fixed points of a random $(k-1)$-permutation of $[m-1]$.
-Let $Q(k,m,s)$ be the probability that a random $(k-1)$-permutation of $[m-1]$ has exactly $s$ fixed points.
-By the reasoning above, for any $m> \lfloor an\rfloor$, we have
+Now only elements of $[m-1]$ can be placed in the remaining first $k-1$ positions of $\pi'$ by assumption, since $m$ is the maximal element.
+Therefore, we can count the number of fixed points of a random $(k-1)$-permutation of $[m-1]$.
+Combining this reasoning with Equation $\ref{m equals an case}$, we have, for any $m\geq \lfloor an\rfloor$,